Forlann/sending-notifications/README.md

 ## Warning

-Do not verify many phones whitout send them a notification otherwise you will be banned from whatsapp!
+Do NOT verify many phones without send them a notification otherwise you will be banned from whatsapp!